melchizedek221/0-shell/Readme.md

 - `tabular`: For output formatting

 > These crates are included in the Cargo.toml file and will be automatically downloaded and built when you compile the project.

+## Bonus

+- Add colors to the errors, directories?
+- Add the current path behind the $?
+- Handle the Ctrl + C